eperatis/eperatis/README.md

 ### Hi there 👋

-My name is Attila Eperjesi and I'm a junior software engineer with a Bachelor's degree in Computer Science and Engineering and experience in JavaScript and Angular.
+My name is Attila Eperjesi and I'm a mid level software engineer with a Bachelor's degree in Computer Science and Engineering and experience in JavaScript and Angular.

 <!--
 ---